 If the water is deep enough, always sail or motor with the centreboard fully DOWN for better manoeuvring and less drifting.
 The boat manoeuvres basically the same way in the folded- and/or unfolded position.
 Remember the boat is light, and, by stronger wind, the boat drifts easier than conventional yachts.
-Please note that it can be difficult to stop the boat downwind when the boat is folded in, because the propeller is now up higher and closer to the water surface.
+Please note that it can be difficult to stop the boat when the boat is folded in, especially downwind, because the propeller is now up higher and closer to the water surface.

-Get used to manoeuvring the boat by engine, so you feel comfortable - also when motoring, do not motor too slow and always respect the local speed limits.
-You must have enough speed to steer the boat, which normally is minimum 2 knots.
+Get used to manoeuvring the boat by engine, so you feel comfortable - also when motoring, do not motor too slow.
+You must have enough speed to steer the boat, which normally is 2 or 3 knots.
 The more you train this motor manoeuvring process, the easier and more comfortable (and fun) you will find handling the boat under power.
 If the boat is supplied with optional bow thruster, this makes manoeuvring much easier.